restpose/restpose/docs/collections.rst

 Date fields expect a date in the form "year-month-day", in which year, month and day are integer values.
 Negative years are allowed.

-They have one additional parameter: the "slot" parameter, which is an unsigned integer value.
+They have one additional parameter: the "slot" parameter, which is the number or name of the slot that dates will be stored in.
 Each date that should be searchable should be given a distinct value for the "slot" parameter.
+See the `slot_numbers`_ section for more details about slot numbers.

 Geo fields
 ----------